Fighting is unavoidable.

 So, if you are afraid of conflict or avoid it, you’re screwed until you face this fundamental fear.

-Ellen and I put together these 10 steps or agreements you can get in place as “preventative care” in your relationship.
+My wife Ellen and I put together these 10 rules or agreements you can get in place as “preventative care” in your relationship.

 Want to fight efficiently?
-Check these out before you get into your next tussle with your mate.
+Check out these rules before you get into your next tussle with your mate.

 1. Set context and agree to a growth-development based relationship that can handle upset and conflict.
 If you are not open to learning about yourself and your issues when conflict comes up, you won’t make it.